rob550-docs/rob550-docs.github.io/docs/student-guide/mbot-system-setup.md

 At this point, you should be able to connect to the Jetson using VSCode extension.

 ### 5. Install dependencies and services
 > In this step, we are going to access the Jetson remotely, edit config files and eventually gives your robot a unique name.

+{: .text-red-300 .fs-6}
+**Under Editing...**

 1. Open a new Terminal in the VSCode remote session, then run:
 ```bash